Maureen O'Hara: Honours

 O'Hara was named Irish America's "Irish American of the Year" in 2005, with festivities held at the Plaza Hotel in New York.
 In 2006, O'Hara attended the Grand Reopening and Expansion of the Flying Boats Museum in Foynes, County Limerick as a patron of the museum.
-A significant portion of the museum is dedicated to her late husband Charles.
+A significant portion of the museum is dedicated to her late husband, Charles.
 O'Hara donated her late husband's seaplane, the Excambian (a Sikorsky VS-44A), to the New England Air Museum.
-The restoration of the plane took eight years and time was donated by former pilots and mechanics in honor of Charles Blair.
+The restoration of the plane took eight years, and time was donated by former pilots and mechanics in honour of Charles Blair.
 It is the only surviving example of this type of early trans-Atlantic plane.

 In 2011, O'Hara was formally inducted into the Irish America Hall of Fame at an event in New Ross, County Wexford.
 She was also named the president of the Universal Film & Festival Organization (UFFO), which promotes a code of conduct for film festivals and the film industry.

 In 2012, O'Hara received the Freedom of the Town of Kells, County Meath, Ireland, her father's home, and a sculpture in her honour was unveiled.

 In 2014, the Academy of Motion Picture Arts and Sciences selected O'Hara to receive the academy's Honorary Oscar, which was presented at the annual Governor's Awards in November that year.
 O'Hara became only the second actress, after Myrna Loy in 1991, to receive an Honorary Oscar without having previously been nominated for an Oscar in a competitive category.